Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Introduction

 A major advance in the understanding of exudation was achieved by \citet{milburn-omalley-1984}, whose experimental observations inspired them to propose a purely physical hypothesis for maple sap exudation based on a freeze--thaw mechanism that incorporates distinctive features of the cellular structure of maple wood.
-More specifically, their model focused on two classes of cells in the maple xylem: libriform fibers that are filled with gas and are considered to play mainly a structural role; and vessels and tracheids that are mostly liquid-filled and constitute the primary pathways for sap transport. \citeauthor{milburn-omalley-1984}'s breakthrough came from recognizing that during a freezing cycle, liquid is drawn into the normally gas-filled fibers by cryostatic suction thereby freezing on the interior surface of fiber walls and compressing the gas trapped within.
-During a subsequent thaw, the stored pressure is released into the vessel sap.
-This model certainly explains how sap pressure can be stored and released during a sequence of freeze--thaw events, however it remains incomplete owing to its failure to explain the essential role of dissolved sugars which are known to play a major role in exudation.
+More specifically, their model focused on two classes of cells in the maple xylem: libriform fibers that are filled with gas and are considered to play mainly a structural role; and vessels and tracheids that are mostly liquid-filled and constitute the primary pathways for sap transport. \citeauthor{milburn-omalley-1984}'s breakthrough came from recognizing that during a freezing cycle, \mymod{sap is drawn into the normally gas-filled fibers in the form of ice crystals that freeze on the interior surface of fiber walls thereby compressing the gas trapped within.
+This freeze-induced sap uptake is driven by an ice-water surface tension, which was already suggested by \citet{stevens-eggert-1945} to operate in sugar maple trees, and is analogous to the phenomenon of ``cryostatic suction'' that has been used to explain frost heave and ice lens formation in soils \citep{fowler-krantz-1994}.} During a subsequent thaw, the stored pressure is then released into the vessel sap.
+This model explains the variations in xylem pressure due to transfer of liquid during a sequence of freeze--thaw events, however it remains incomplete because it fails to explain the essential role of dissolved sugars which are known to play a major role in exudation.